At Easter, some might wonder what all the fuss is about. Who cares? What difference does it make if Jesus rose from the dead?

 A major evidence comes experientially, in personally receiving Jesus' free gift of forgiveness.
 He said, "I stand at the door and knock; if anyone hears my voice and opens the door, I will come in to him (or her)."

-Rusty Wright, associate speaker and writer with Probe Ministries, is an international lecturer, award-winning author, and journalist who has spoken on six continents.
+Rusty Wright is an author and lecturer who has spoken on six continents.
 He holds Bachelor of Science (psychology) and Master of Theology degrees from Duke and Oxford universities, respectively.

 ©1997 Rusty Wright.
 Used by permission.
 All rights reserved.